Let’s get something straight off the top.

 Overpays and shrewd bargains will both be had.

-The 2023 class of UFA forwards, in particular, took a midseason beating, as David Pastrnak, Bo Horvat, Dylan Larkin, Joe Pavelski and Andrei Kuzmenko all inked extensions.
+The 2023 class of UFA forwards took a midseason beating, as David Pastrnak, Bo Horvat, Dylan Larkin, Joe Pavelski and Andrei Kuzmenko all inked extensions.

 As a result, the July market lacks sure bets up front, particularly difference-makers in their late-20s, and the competition should heat up for established defencemen.
 We’re betting a handful of D-men sign for term and dollars that raise eyebrows.

-Behold, the latest buzz surrounding the best dozen UFAs-in-waiting — ranked.
+Behold, the latest buzz surrounding the best 11 UFAs heading to market Saturday — ranked.

 1. Dmitry Orlov

-The latest: In a swift plot twist, Washington Capitals GM Brian MacLellan waved the white flag at the trade deadline, shipping UFAs Orlov and Garner Hathaway off to Boston in a rich-get-richer rental splash.
+The latest: Washington Capitals GM Brian MacLellan waved the white flag at the trade deadline, shipping UFAs Orlov and Garnet Hathaway off to Boston in a rich-get-richer rental splash.

 Orlov, a Cup champion with skill and smarts at both ends of the rink, can play on any team’s top four.
 Of the entire ’23 UFA class, no one logs more ice time per game (22:33).